 Briona Lamback: Yeah, it’s crucial for me, that first experience, much like Detty December itself, is hard to describe.
 Harrowing is one of the best ways I can describe it.
 As a descendant of enslaved Africans, there’s no way I could step foot in Ghana and not go to Cape Coast Castle or Elmina.
 It’s a part of the puzzle, and that’s why I feel like it’s necessary.
 You know, there’s a notion out there, which I totally disagree with, that African Americans specifically don’t have a culture.

 You hear about it a lot throughout diaspora talks and stuff.
 We very much do have a culture.
 It’s just so global and popular that oftentimes it doesn’t get credited to us.
-It’s just an American thing when really black people invented it.
+It’s just an American thing when really Black people invented it.
 Right?

 So, I don’t like the idea of saying that we don’t have any culture.
 So that’s why we need to go back to Africa to figure it out.
 No, we were stolen from these places and spread all over the Americas.
 And we, like everyone in the Caribbean and South America, in Central America, we created our own cultures.
 We adapted.

 But to go back and get that piece of the puzzle is a very necessary thing.
 You literally get to walk through the dungeons and see where folks were enslaved, and it just takes you beyond the history books.
 And we know that the history that we’re taught in schools, specifically in the US, is not accurate, and is not always honest.
-I think it’s important for black folks and everyone who goes to Ghana to make their way to Cape Coast and learn about that history for yourself.
+I think it’s important for Black folks and everyone who goes to Ghana to make their way to Cape Coast and learn about that history for yourself.

 Matt Bowles: Well, I know you are leading a trip to Ghana this December where people will be able to experience both that history and also all of the parties and music of Detty December.
 Before we get into the specific details of that trip, though, I want to contextualize it and talk about your company, Buoyant Travel, which is organizing and offering this trip.
 Can you just give us a little background, and context in terms of why you founded Buoyant Travel and then what’s unique about it, what it offers, and who it serves?